datawowio/datawow-python/README.md

 ## Functions explanation
 ### `datawow.images` module
-In the image module, we have 4 APIs
+In the image module, there are 4 APIs

 ```python
 >>> ks.Choice()